Liam-W-Smith/Liam-W-Smith.github.io/index.md

 2. [Riparian conservation](riparian_report.pdf)
 3. [Habitat blocks and connectivity](final_report.pdf)

-## Data Science
+## Data Science and Machine Learning

-I've taken two data science courses at Middlebury: introduction to data science and statistical learning.
+As a part of my math major, I took two data science courses: introduction to data science and statistical learning.
 Please find my final project from statistical learning, in which my group learned about fuzzy c-means clustering, by [clicking here](Project.html).
-I've also taken a theoretical math class on probability and I'm enrolled in machine learning this spring.
+In the computer science department, I also took an elective on machine learning, and all of my machine learning work is [available here](https://liam-w-smith.github.io/csci-0451/).

 ## Mathematics